axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-14-RADICAL COMPANIES for the Impatient.markdown

    <p>The PRI functions a lot like a salary,  </p>
    <ul>
     <li>If I earned <em>more</em> than my PRI, then I can take home my PRI <em>and my Earned Dividends</em>.</li>
-    <li>If what I’ve earned matches my PRI, then I take that much home, reminiscent of a traditional salary.</li>
+    <li>If what I’ve earned matches my PRI, then I take that much home.</li>
     <li>If I earned <em>less than my PRI</em>, I still take home <em>the amount of money I expected</em>, because the PRI Account makes up the difference, but I now owe the difference to the PRI Account.</li>
    </ul>
    <p>You’ll have to experiment with how these debts are settled.
 At its loosest, I could pay that debt “later” (<em>e.g.</em>, out of my future Earned Dividends).
 At its most rigid, I’d have to pay the PRI Account debt, plus interest, within 60 days.
 Our suggestion, as always, is to go for a policy that matches peoples' needs and situation.
 If a problem crops up, then tweak the policy as appropiate.
 In any case, don’t yield to imagined fears.</p>